 Health Benefit Plan-[1] A contract, such as an insurance policy, or other financial arrangement providing medical, prescription drug, dental, vision, disability income, long-term care, or other health-related benefits, whether on a reimbursement, indemnity, or service benefit basis, regardless of the form of the risk-bearing entity.
-(ASOP No. 5, 28, and 42); [2] A contract providing medical, dental, vision, disability income, accidental death and dismemberment, long-term care, and similar benefits, whether on a reimbursement, indemnity, or service benefit basis, regardless of the form of the risk-bearing organization, including benefit plans provided by self-insured plan sponsors.
+(ASOP No. 5, 28, and 42); [2] A contract providing medical, dental, vision, disability income, accidental death and dismemberment, long-term care, and similar benefits, whether on a reimbursement, indemnity, or service benefit basis, regardless of the form of the riskbearing organization, including benefit plans provided by self-insured plan sponsors.
 (ASOP Nos.
 7 and 22); [3] A contract or other financial arrangement providing hospital, medical, prescription drug, dental, vision, disability income, accidental death and dismemberment, long-term care, or other health-related benefits, whether on a reimbursement, indemnity, service benefit or other basis, irrespective of the type of health plan entity that provides the benefits.
-(ASOP No. 8); [4] A contract, such as an insurance policy, or other financial arrangement providing medical, prescription drug, dental, vision, disability income, long-term care, critical illness, accidental death

-- and dismemberment, or other health-related benefits, whether on a reimbursement, indemnity, or service benefit basis, regardless of the form of the risk-bearing entity.
+(ASOP No. 8); [4] A contract, such as an insurance policy, or other financial arrangement providing medical, prescription drug, dental, vision, disability income, long-term care, critical illness, accidental death and dismemberment, or other health-related benefits, whether on a reimbursement, indemnity, or service benefit basis, regardless of the form of the risk-bearing entity.
 (ASOP No. 11); [5] Any hospital or medical policy or certificate; medical expense insurance; or subscriber contract or contract of insurance provided by a prepaid hospital, medical service plan, or health maintenance organization.
-(ASOP No. 26). - Health Care Guarantee-A clause in a residency agreement guaranteeing access to health care and defining the type of health care services to be provided to the resident.
-These health care services may be offered with or without additional charges to the periodic fees.
-(ASOP No. 3) - Health Center-A facility associated with a CCRC where health care is provided to residents in accordance with a residency agreement.
-The health center typically includes some combination of assisted living, special care, and nursing care units.
-Non-residents may also live in the health center.
-(ASOP No. 3) - Health Filing-A required regulatory filing for health benefits, accident and health insurance, and entities providing health benefits, which requires projection of future contingent events, for rates or benefits, or financial projections.
-Rate or benefit filings include, but are not limited to, the following:
+(ASOP No. 26).

+Health Care Guarantee-A clause in a residency agreement or membership agreement guaranteeing access to health care and defining the type of health care services to be provided to the contractual resident or member.
+These health care services may be offered with or without adjustments to the periodic fees.
+(ASOP No. 3)

+Health Center- A facility associated with a CCRC or At Home Program where health care is provided to contractual residents or members in accordance with the residency agreement or membership agreement.
+The facility typically includes some combination of assisted living, memory care, and nursing care units.
+Non-contractual residents may also live in the facility.
+(ASOP No. 3)